Liz Foster - Birth Doula & Placenta Encapsulator

 ⭐ and so much more...

-A laboring person needs this kind of continuous support in order to get to the finish line without feeling crazy for taking this road that is labor.
+A laboring person needs this kind of continuous support in order to get to the finish line without feeling crazy for taking the road that is labor.

 FINAL THOUGHTS